amirdehsarvi/amirdehsarvi.github.io/_pages/about.md

 <div class="section section--research">
     <h2 class="section__title">Research Focus</h2>
     <div>
-I apply machine learning and deep learning to complex biomedical data, with neuroimaging as the central lens.
-My work centres on building end-to-end analytical pipelines that integrate brain imaging with other modalities — including movement and speech — to accelerate diagnosis and therapeutic target identification in Alzheimer's disease, Parkinson's disease, autism, and depression.
-My proficiency spans Python, MATLAB, R, and the major deep learning frameworks, alongside scalable data engineering and high-performance computing.
+I apply machine learning and deep learning to complex biomedical data, with multimodal neuroimaging as the central lens.
+My work centres on building end-to-end analytical pipelines that integrate brain imaging with other modalities — including EEG, movement, and speech — to accelerate diagnosis and therapeutic target identification in Alzheimer's disease, Parkinson's disease, autism, and depression.
+My proficiency spans Python, MATLAB, R, and Shell, together with the major deep learning frameworks, alongside scalable data engineering and high-performance computing.
     </div>
 </div>